CUNA 2023 diamond award trophy icon

 info dialog icon Worried you may be the victim of identity theft?
 Our partners can help!

 SIM swapping, also known as SIM swap scams, or SIM hijacking, can be a nightmare for an unwary victim.
 According to a recent announcement by the FBI, this ruse is on the rise.
-In 2021, the FBI received 1,611 reports of SIM swapping, with losses totaling over $68 million, a more than five-fold increase from the 320 SIM swap complaints occurring in 2018 and 2019 combined.
+In 2023, the FBI received 1,075 reports of SIM swapping, with losses totaling over $50 million.
 Here’s what you need to know about this prevalent scam and how to protect yourself.

 How SIM Swap Scams Play Out